TENNESSEE'S STATE BANK CHARTER - THE CHARTER OF CHOICE

 - Relationship with the Conference of State Bank Supervisors (CSBS) - The department is active in the CSBS and has worked with our counterparts nationally to effect a seamless regulatory system for financial institutions doing business on an interstate basis.
 The Department is a party to the nationwide agreement providing a single regulatory point of contact at both state and federal levels for multi-state, state chartered banks.
 The home state regulator of a state chartered bank is the primary regulator and the single point of contact for the bank.
 Through the commissioner and senior staff, on-going efforts are being made to assure that banks can compete on an interstate basis.

-- Director training - The Department recently formulated a training program for directors of new Tennessee state chartered banks.
-The training session, typically, is a one day session in the Department's Nashville office.
-Staff members and representatives from the FDIC and/or Federal Reserve are also on hand to be sure that all aspects of director responsibility are covered.
+- Director training -The Department recently formulated a training program for directors of new Tennessee state chartered banks.
+The training is typically a one-day session in the Department's Nashville office.
+Staff members are on hand to be sure that all aspects of director responsibility are covered.
 The training session was formulated to give directors hands on experience and provide information as to expectations as to their role as a director of a new bank.
 In addition, the session provides opportunity for the Directors to meet with Department staff, to ask questions and to discuss, face to face, any concerns, issues or suggestions they may have.

 We believe that the combination of access, low fees, expertise and experience of the department's staff, and favorable state laws make the state banking charter the charter of choice for Tennessee banks.
 We welcome your interest and would encourage you to contact us if you need additional information or if we may offer assistance to you.